Kimberly Santos has been an online writer for more than five years and has a particular interest in printing custom shirts.

 - How many shirts are needed?

-All these questions are important when choosing a method as these will help determine which method will be best for you.
-There are two popular types most customers choose between – screen printing or Direct-to-Garment (DTG) printing.
+There are two popular types most customers choose between: screen printing or Direct-to-Garment (DTG) printing.
 Not sure what the difference is between the two?
-Well you’ve come to the right place!
+Well, you’ve come to the right place!
 Below, I’ll go over both methods and the pros and cons of each.

 Most printers offer volume discounts for screen printing.
 If you're planning on purchasing a bulk order, the cost per unit will become cheaper.

-With that being said, let’s do a quick breakdown of the pros and cons of screen printing:
+With that being said, let’s do a quick breakdown of the pros and cons.

 Great for large orders